Skip Global navigation and goto content

 Public Health Preparedness

-The PHPP prepares the community to deal with a myriad of public health emergencies, like natural disasters such as hurricanes, floods , or wildfires, severe weather such as extreme heat, disease outbreaks such as pandemic flu and biological terrorist attacks, such as an anthrax release.
+The PHPP prepares the community to deal with a myriad of public health emergencies, like natural disasters such as hurricanes, floods, or wildfires, severe weather such as extreme heat, disease outbreaks such as pandemic flu and biological terrorist attacks, such as an anthrax release.

 This PHPP website includes our program community initiatives as well as important information related to disaster preparedness and planning.
-Our intent is to assist the Miami-Dade community to understand the importance of preparing for catastrophic threats to public health.
+Our intent is to assist the Miami-Dade County community to understand the importance of preparing for catastrophic threats to public health.
 Stay informed, get involved, and when the next disaster strikes, you will be ready!